 To address the growing needs of employees who also have family caregiving responsibilities (providing care for a family member or friend with an illness or disability), the UW—Madison Division of Extension offers an Employed Caregiver Survey.
 This anonymous, no-cost, web-based survey helps employers and their employees understand the scope and needs of employed caregivers as they strive to create healthy and supportive workplaces.
-If you are an employer, human resource professional, and/or Extension county educator who would like to conduct the survey in your workplace, please complete the registration form.

 Balancing work and family caregiving responsibilities is extremely common, and can be stressful.
 Approximately 40 million Americans are providing care to an adult family member or friend with an illness or disability, and nearly 60% of them (approximately 24 million adults) also work a paying job.
 Even more workers are providing care for a child with disabilities or other special healthcare needs.
 Not only do employed caregivers experience high levels of stress, their dual roles also have career and work-related impacts.
 For example, more than six in ten employed caregivers report making workplace accommodations such as using flex time, reducing work hours, or quitting work entirely.
 Without adequate support, both working caregivers and their employers suffer.
 The magnitude of missed work from the employer’s standpoint translates into an estimated loss of more than 120 million workdays each year, and the equivalent of $25.2 billion in lost productivity.